mailcmd/War-C/README.md

 ## How it works?

 First you need instantiate the class and second... well, basically that's all, it is ready.
-But obviously if you like can pass some parameters for better tunning of War-C.
+But obviously if you like you can pass some parameters for better tunning of War-C.

       const warc = new WarC({ ... });